Investment-specific technological progress: Measurement

-One approach to measuring the price of technologically improved structures is to assign newer building a higher value due to the embodyment of the new technology with the design.
-In particular, they should rent for more, i.e. renting a square foot in a new building is much more expensive than renting a square foot in a building forty years old.
+One approach to measuring the price of technologically improved structures is to assign a higher value to newer buildings due to the embodyment of the new technology in their design.
+In this approach, these buildings would have a higher rent, i.e. renting a square foot in a new building would be more expensive than renting a square foot in a building forty years old.